 - The Washington Times - Tuesday, September 17, 2024

-But for now the justices have left it to U.S. District Judge Tanya Chutkan to decide how to classify the communications.
+For now, the justices have left it to U.S. District Judge Tanya Chutkan to decide how to classify the communications.

 “The Supreme Court said that Executive Branch power might still be implicated, if the president is talking with the vice president about advancing the administration’s agenda in Congress,” said David A. Sklansky, a law professor at Stanford, referring to the high court’s immunity ruling in July.

-“The indictment’s allegations that Trump attempted to pressure the Vice President to take particular acts in connection with his role at the certification proceeding thus involve official conduct, and Trump is at least presumptively immune from prosecution for such conduct,” the opinion read.
+“The indictment’s allegations that Trump attempted to pressure the Vice President to take particular acts in connection with his role at the certification proceeding thus involve official conduct, and Trump is at least presumptively immune from prosecution for such conduct,” the opinion said.

-Mr. Pence insisted that his role was ceremonial and that he did not have constitutional authority to reject the votes.
+Mr. Pence insisted that his role was ceremonial and he did not have constitutional authority to reject the votes.

 “You know, I don’t think I have the authority to change the outcome,” Mr. Pence replied, according to the indictment.